 What You Didn’t Know

 Born Erick Francisco Casas Ruiz (great name, though I’d get rid of the K in Eric.
 Just saying), Heavy Metal was exposed to the wrestling business the same way his older brothers were; by attending shows Pepe worked and acting distraught in the front row every time Pepe was selling in order to generate sympathy.
 Have I mentioned Pepe Casas is the man?
-Sadly he didn’t pull the same prank he did on Heavy Metal that he did Negro Casas (read this if you don’t know that story).
 As he was younger than Felino and Negro (there’s a ten year age gap between Metal and Casas), Metal started later, debuting in 1988 under the name Canelo Casas.
 You may recognize this name as a lucha libre viewer, mainly because it’s the name used today by a CMLL luchador that’s supposedly the nephew of Negro, Felino and Metal (though some rumors persist that current day Canelo Casas is Heavy Metal’s son).
 So yes, current day Canelo Casas got the name from Heavy Metal.
 It’s a damn shame he also didn’t get a lick of his star power and ability but hey, there’s at least got to be one Cooper Manning in the family right?

 Now here’s the thing a lot of folks lose sight on in regards to Heavy Metal’s career.
 It’s widely assumed he became one of AAA’s biggest stars after most of the luchadors left AAA for WCW and Promo Azteca in 1996.
 This isn’t true.
 The reality is that Heavy Metal was one of the key cogs for AAA from the very beginning, starting as a rudo.
 He was an early opponent (and later occasional partner) for a young Rey Mysterio Jr. and feuded with El Hijo del Santo if only so Santo could say he feuded (and bested) all three Casas brothers once in his life.
 Eventually however the rock star look (which got Vampiro overly like crazy just a few years earlier) was too popular to ignore and Heavy Metal became a wildly beloved technico by 1994.
 That year by the way has to be one of the best and wildest years of Metal’s career.
 Many will argue his biggest highlight was when he and longtime partner Latin Lover won the Mexican National Tag Team Championships in a three way tag match on September 11th.
 I’d say it was Triplemania II-A, the first of three wildly hailed Triplemania shows that year, where Metal headlined with Jerry Estrada in a hair vs. hair match.